 He urged Chief Justice Iftikhar Mohammad Chaudhry to take suo motu notice of the killings.

 He said most Urdu-speaking people did not believe in terrorism and loved peace.
-He urged them to stand up and be counted in support of
+He urged them to stand up and be counted in support of those killed.

 He asked Muttahida Qaumi Movement leaders to announce that the innocent people killed in the rally were their brothers and sisters and condemn the killers.